develart-projects/pickup-points-api-client/docs/response.md

 public function getItems(): ?array
 ```

-Some endpoints return list of items (i.e. list of Pickup Points).
-In such case you can obtain the
+Some endpoints return a list of items (e.g., a list of Pickup Points).
+In such cases, you can obtain
-list of items using `getItems()` method on `Data` class instance.
+the list of items using the `getItems()` method on the `Data` class instance.

 ### Accessing response payload

-Most methods return additional data back as as additional payload.
-The structure may differ per
+Most methods return additional data as an additional payload.
+The structure may vary per method, yet
-method, yet all the methods return the payload the same way via instance of `Data` class embedded
+all methods return the payload in the same manner via an instance of the `Data` class embedded in
-in `Result` object:
+the `Result` object:

 ```php
 $params = Params::create()